joshfootman/task06-tutorial/README.md

 # Charlottes Web

-This repository is for learning the technologies used within the Task 6 application.
-The goal here is for you to learn about the libraries used within the UI and give you a chance to get your hands dirty.
+This repository is for learning the technologies used within the Task06 application.

+## Introduction

+The goal of this repository is for you to get a chance to build a similar application from the ground up.
+This will allow you to get your hands dirty and achieve a better understanding of the core libraries using within the Task06 application.

+You will be doing all work inside the `/ui` directory, making all api calls to the GraphQL server inside the `/graphql` directory.

+There are 6 core tasks that you will need to complete and an additional bonus task if you have time.
+These tasks can be seen [below](#tasks).

+All libraries have already been installed inside the UI's `package.json` that you will need to build the application.
+These libraries can be seen [below](#libraries).

 ## Data Structure

+The following explains the data structure inside Charlottes Web.

 ### Entities